 The support of the following individuals and organisations is acknowledged and greatly appreciated:

-- Ken K1EA for supplying and maintaining our log checking software.
+- Ken K1EA for supplying and supporting our log checking software.

-- Mike ZL1AXG for providing the OCDX Contest domain name and email server.
+- Mike ZL1AXG for hosting the OCDX Contest domain name and email server.

-- The Amateur Radio Experimenters Group (AREG) for hosting and provision of technical support for our main web site.
+- The Amateur Radio Experimenters Group (AREG) for hosting our web site.

 - Bruce WA7BNM for providing and managing the web portal for the uploading of logs, delivering certificates and log checking reports, and the provision of his on-line web form for converting non-Cabrillo logs to Cabrillo format.